SimonKowalak/portfolio/README.md

 # Projects

-**[oszczedzamwybierajacpolskie.pl](https://oszczedzamwybierajacpolskie.pl/)** - Website informs about importance of consumer choices and its impact on state economy
+**[oszczedzamwybierajacpolskie.pl](https://oszczedzamwybierajacpolskie.pl/)** - website informs about importance of consumer choices and its impact on state economy